kalle264/stl_storage/README.md

 # STL Storage

-This project aims to be a simple tool for managing 3d printing libraries, like [printables](https://www.printables.com/) or [thingiverse](https://www.thingiverse.com/).
+This project aims to be a simple and selfhosted tool for managing 3d printing files, like [printables](https://www.printables.com/) or [thingiverse](https://www.thingiverse.com/), but for personal libraries

 ## Alternatives